 My diving buddy was a French and her name was Christina.
 She did not know a single word in English.
 I explained her my situation and I told her that I was not very confident about the skills I had learned from Joe (my diving instructor in Samoa).

 We headed into the ocean (5-10 minutes from the island).
 I started getting sea sick as the ocean was very rough.
 After few minutes of briefing, we jumped into the ocean (with the gear).
 It took me sometime to neutralise as the water was cold.

 The diving was amazing.
 It is something that I can never forget.
 It was an experience.
-The marine life was divine.
-I saw so many fishes – so lively and so colourful.
-And I have so many memorable moments, to name a few:
+I have so many memorable moments, to name a few: